Rajat Gupta: Insider trading conviction and prison service

 On March 1, 2009, the SEC filed an administrative civil complaint against Gupta for insider trading with billionaire and Galleon Group hedge fund founder Rajaratnam.
 Coverage of the event noted that Anil Kumar — who, like Gupta, had graduated from IIT, was a highly regarded senior partner at McKinsey, and had also co-founded the Indian School of Business — had already pleaded guilty to charges in the same case.
 Gupta, Kumar, and Rajaratnam were all close friends and business partners.
 Gupta countersued and both sides eventually dropped charges.

 On October 26, 2010 the United States Attorney's Office filed criminal charges against Gupta.
 He was arrested in New York City by the FBI and pleaded not guilty.
 He was released on $10 million bail on the same day.
 Gupta's lawyer wrote, "Any allegation that Rajat Gupta engaged in any unlawful conduct is totally baseless ....
 He did not trade in any securities, did not tip Mr. Rajaratnam so he could trade, and did not share in any profits as part of any quid pro quo."
 The SEC alleged, "The tips generated 'illicit profits and loss avoidance' of more than $23 million."
 Manhattan U.S. Attorney Preet Bharara said, "Rajat Gupta was entrusted by some of the premier institutions of American business to sit inside their boardrooms, among their executives and directors, and receive their confidential information so that he could give advice and counsel."

 Details of wiretap recordings and trading activity related to the charges were analyzed at length in the media, assessing the strengths and weaknesses of the prosecution's and defense's cases.

-The case focused on the relationship between Raj Rajaratnam, Anil Kumar and Gupta.
-Gupta, Rajaratnam, and Kumar were all involved to varying degrees as founding partners of private-equity firms Taj Capital and New Silk Route, though Rajaratnam and Kumar left before they began operation.
+The case focused on the relationship between Rajaratnam, Kumar and Gupta.
+All were involved to varying degrees as founding partners of private-equity firms Taj Capital and New Silk Route, though Rajaratnam and Kumar left before they began operation.
 Gupta remained as chairman of New Silk Route, and Rajaratnam eventually invested $50 million in the fund.